Andrés Bonifacio: Trial and sentencing

-Writing retrospectively in 1948, Aguinaldo explained that he initially commuted the sentence of death but rescinded his commutation from the pressure of the Consejo dela Guerra (Council of War) including Generals Mariano Noriel, Pio del Pilar, Severino de las Alas, all of which were supporters and loyalists of Bonifacio, among with General Mamerto Natividad, Sr. Anastacio Francisco together with the poet and historian Jose Clemente Zulueta among many others.
+Writing retrospectively in 1948, Aguinaldo explained that he initially commuted the sentence of death but rescinded his commutation from the pressure of the Consejo de la Guerra (Council of War) including Generals Mariano Noriel, Pío del Pilar, Severino de las Alas, all of whom were supporters and loyalists of Bonifacio, along with General Mamerto Natividad, Sr. and Anastacio Francisco, together with the poet and historian José Clemente Zulueta, among many others.

 Execution

-There are differing accounts of Bonifacio's manner of execution.
-The commanding officer of the execution party, Lazaro Macapagal, said in two separate accounts that the Bonifacio brothers were shot to death, which is the orthodox interpretation.
+There are differing accounts of Bonifacio's execution.
+The commanding officer of the execution party, Lázaro Macapagal, said in two separate accounts that the Bonifacio brothers were shot to death, which is the orthodox interpretation.
 Macapagal's second account has Bonifacio attempting to escape after his brother is shot, but he is also killed while running away.
 Macapagal writes that they buried the brothers in shallow graves dug with bayonets and marked by twigs.

-However, another account states that after his brother was shot, Bonifacio was stabbed and hacked to death.
+However, another account states that after his brother was shot, Andrés was stabbed and hacked to death.
 This was allegedly done while he lay prone in a hammock in which he was carried to the site, being too weak to walk.
 This version was maintained by Guillermo Masangkay, who claimed to have gotten this information from one of Macapagal's men.
 Also, one account used to corroborate this version is of an alleged eyewitness, a farmer who claimed he saw five men hacking a man in a hammock.
 Historian Milagros Guerrero also says Bonifacio was bayoneted, and that the brothers were left unburied.
 After bones said to be Bonifacio's – including a fractured skull – were discovered in 1918, Masangkay claimed the forensic evidence supported his version of events.
-Writer Adrian Cristobal notes that accounts of Bonifacio's captivity and trial state he was very weak due to his wounds being left untreated; he thus doubts that Bonifacio was strong enough to make a last dash for freedom as Macapagal claimed.
+Writer Adrián Cristobal notes how accounts of Bonifacio's captivity and trial state he was very weak due to his wounds being left untreated; he thus doubts Bonifacio was strong enough to make a last dash for freedom as Macapagal claimed.
 Historian Ambeth Ocampo, who doubts the Bonifacio bones were authentic, thus also doubts the possibility of Bonifacio's death by this manner.